alemamm/cp4sl-lightning/README.md

 ## How to run

-We use Hydra, PyTorch Lightning and Weights & Biases to manage experiments and log results.
+We use Hydra, PyTorch 2.0, PyTorch Lightning and Weights & Biases to manage experiments and log results.

 The default logger can be changed in the configuration file of an experiment.
 Experiment configuration files are located in
 ```bash